hardBSDk/software-bible/README.md

 # Software Bible

-In this list you will found my most *BRUTAL* software, the software listed here is just perfect, I don't have other words.
+In this list you will found my most *BRUTAL* software recomendations, the software listed here is just perfect, I don't have other words.

 I will try to balance functionality with usability, because several software have annoying bloat (Electron) and I try to purge it whenever I can.